 In this course, students will gain knowledge and skills needed to enter the workforce in mill work and cabinet manufacturing and installation.
-Students may also apply these skills to professions in carpentry or building maintenance supervision or use the skills as a foundation for a postsecondary degree in construction management, architecture, or engineering.
+Students may also apply these skills to professions in carpentry or building maintenance supervision or use the skills as a foundation for a postsecondary degree in construction management, architecture or engineering Students will acquire management, architecture, or engineering.
 Students will acquire knowledge and skills in cabinet design, tool usage, jointing methods, finishes, and industry-level practices such as numerical and computer-control production methods.
 AISD plans to offer this course beginning in the 2021-2022 school year.